ykim18mica/mica-gd220/lectures/w2-structure-analysis-2.md

 # Structure Analysis Part 2

 1. You will be given a news article in plain text file.
-Find `w2-exercise` folder on Google Drive.
+Download [w2-exercise folder](../files/w2-exercise.zip).
 1. Assign names to each element such as title, caption, paragraph, section title, etc. to describe each content and its role.
 1. Every element must be given a place in the structure.
 You are working on a single article here, but if you think about this article as a module in the entire newspaper, then this module can be used for other articles as well.
 1. Download and open up the HTML template folder for this exercise in Brackets.